 Catalog Choice offers a free service that helps you stop unwanted junk mail and magazines.
-Just create an account, select the companies you wish to stop receiving mail from, and that's it!
+Just create an account, select the companies from which you want to stop receiving mail, and that’s it!

 This service will stop nearly 80%-95% of your junk mail and catalogs.
 This service costs $35 and a donation of $10 will be given to one of their partner organizations like American Forests, Animal Haven, The Center for Biological Diversity, Trees for the Future and others.